Questions about Mulan’s Legend and History, Answered

 After the fall of Imperial China, and especially after Mulan’s story traveled to the West, the legend underwent significant alterations as numerous causes from various cultures all began to herald Mulan as their guiding hero.

-This retelling of Mulan’s story focuses on unity.
+The film Lady General Hua Mu-Lan tells a story about unity.
 By themselves, Mulan, Ping, and Li Guang each make small contributions.
 Together, they achieve something great.

-This novel included the first rendition of Mulan’s story that achieved widespread attention in the English-speaking world.
+The Woman Warrior was a novel that included the first rendition of Mulan’s story to achieve widespread attention in the English-speaking world.

-This film is primarily responsible for making the story of Mulan reach legendary status in the West.
+Disney’s Mulan was a film that became primarily responsible for making the story of Mulan reach legendary status in the West.